lueho/BRIT/docs/01_user_guide/file_export.md

 # Exporting User-Created Objects

+The file_export functionality is provided by the standalone `utils.file_export` app.
+All detailed usage, API, and integration documentation can be found in `utils/file_export/README.md` within the codebase.

+To use file export features in BRIT or any project, add `utils.file_export` as a dependency and follow the instructions in its README.

+For project-specific integration patterns (such as BRIT's permission wrappers), see the examples in the README of the standalone app.

+---

+*This documentation intentionally omits technical details to avoid duplication.
+Always consult the app-level README for current usage and API patterns.*

 This guide describes how to use, extend, and test the generic export workflow for all models derived from `UserCreatedObject`, including Collections and future models.
 The new export system is secure, DRY, and easy to extend.

 ---